Qiskit/documentation/docs/api/qiskit/0.43/qiskit.circuit.library.iSwapGate.md

 iSWAP gate.

 A 2-qubit XX+YY interaction.
 This is a Clifford and symmetric gate.
-Its action is to swap two qubit states and phase the $|01\rangle$ and $|10\rangle$ amplitudes by i.
+Its action is to swap two qubit states and phase the $\vert 01\rangle$ and $\vert 10\rangle$ amplitudes by i.

 Can be applied to a [`QuantumCircuit`](qiskit.circuit.QuantumCircuit "qiskit.circuit.QuantumCircuit") with the [`iswap()`](qiskit.circuit.QuantumCircuit#iswap "qiskit.circuit.QuantumCircuit.iswap") method.